Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Introduction

 The most common non-termination technique for TRSs is the detection of loops.
-Thus, to disprove $\AST$ or $\PAST$ of probabilistic term rewriting, in this work we lift the idea of disproving termination via loops to the probabilistic setting, and consider embeddings based on loops.
+Thus, to disprove $\AST$ or $\PAST$ of probabilistic term rewriting, in this work we lift the idea of disproving termination via loops to the probabilistic setting, and consider embeddings of random walks based on loops.

+In \cite{beutner2021probabilistic}, random walks are also used to analyze $\AST$ (of higher-order probabilistic functional programs).
+However, here one over-approximates all runs by random walks in order to prove $\AST$ by counting recursive calls.
+Instead, our goal is to under-approximate a possible run in order to disprove $\AST$.
+This requires additional conditions to ensure that the counted calls are indeed executable.

 \textbf{Structure.} We present preliminaries on probability theory, random walks, and (probabilistic) term rewriting in \Cref{Preliminaries}.
 Then, we introduce our novel approach to disprove termination of PTRSs via an embedding of random walks in \Cref{Embedding Random Walks}.
 More precisely, in \Cref{Occ Random Walks} we show how to embed random walks based on loops and develop a dynamic programming algorithm to solve the arising counting problems for occurrences of terms.
 In \Cref{Pattern Random Walks}, we show how to embed random walks based on looping pattern terms.
-We evaluate our implementation and conclude in \Cref{Conclusion}.
-The proofs of our results can be found in App.\ \ref{Appendix}.
+We evaluate our implementation and conclude in \Cref{Conclusion}.\report{ The proofs of our results can be found in App.\ \ref{Appendix}.}\paper{ All proofs can be found in \cite{report}.}